Core Academic Course Descriptions for Session 2, 2023-2024

 show more

-This full year course of study aligns with the recommended curriculum standards for 7th grade
+This full-year course of study aligns with the recommended curriculum standards for 7th grade but is open to

-but is open to 6th–8th graders who are ready for this level.
-With lessons both online and hard copy provided, students will be provided instruction specifically targeting pre-algebra skills to build proficiency with key algebraic concepts, such as analyzing, using, and applying proportional relationships; rational numbers; algebraic expressions and linear equations; and appropriate geometric, probability and statistics concepts.
+6th–8th graders who are ready for this level.
+Students will be provided instruction specifically targeting pre-algebra skills to build proficiency with key algebraic concepts, such as analyzing, using, and applying proportional relationships; rational numbers; algebraic expressions and linear equations; and appropriate geometric, probability, and statistics concepts.
 This course is designed to prepare students for Middle School Algebra.
-The format of lessons given are direct instruction, independent practice, problem solving, and project-based learning.
-The course uses the text Everyday Math, Book 2.
-Materials Required: 1 subject spiral bound notebook, loose leaf lined paper, pencil & eraser, scientific calculator (TI-30 suggested), and ruler.
-It is recommended that students enrolled in Pre-Algebra also take at least one MAYL class.
+The format of lessons given is direct instruction, independent practice, problem-solving, and project-based learning.
+The course uses the text Everyday Math, Book 2, as well as lessons from Glencoe aligned with 7th-grade standards.
+Materials Required: folder with pockets, one single subject lined notebook, loose leaf lined paper, pencil & eraser, scientific calculator (TI-30 suggested), and ruler.
 Pre-assessment is required for placement.
 Independent work is expected; 2-3 hrs./wk.
-Instructor: Laura Erlig with Rachel Ameche assisting.
-Max: 12
+Instructor: Rachel Ameche.
+Max: 8 per class

 show less

-ALGEBRA 1 SYLLABUS HERE
+MS ALGEBRA SYLLABUS HERE

 show more